 Note that this action will disconnect the application in the case of a single integrated account.

-Disconnecting the account will:
+Disconnecting an account will:

-- Invalidate workflows whose triggers depend on the disconnected integration.
 These workflows should be deleted or updated.

-- Remove offboarding configuration for this account.
+- Offboarding configuration for this account will be removed.

-How to Disconnect an Integrated account
+How to Disconnect an Integrated Account

 - Go to the app's tile and click on the three dots menu.

 A message that indicates the workflows that will be invalidated due to the action will be displayed.